espressif/esp-idf/docs/en/api-guides/current-consumption-measurement-modules.rst

 .. only:: esp32

     For modules with an external resistor on GPIO12 (such as ESP32-WROVER-E/IE), you should call :cpp:func:`rtc_gpio_isolate` before going into deep sleep.
 This is to isolate the GPIO12 pin from external circuits to further minimize current consumption.
-Please note, for other modules, you don't have to call this function, otherwise, you may get abnormal results.
+Please note, for other modules, you do not have to call this function, otherwise, you may get abnormal results.

 - By default, the module will be woken up every 20 seconds (you can change the timing by modifying the code of this example).
 To check if the example runs as expected, you can monitor the module operation by running ``idf.py -p PORT monitor`` (please replace PORT with your serial port name).